Caldera, Chile: Economy

 Mainstays of the economy are copper ore mining and cultivation of citrus plants which are exported from the port.
 Fishing and tourism also play an important role.
 The beaches attract many visitors.

+The inland copper and gold mine of Candelaria uses the mechanized port of Punta Padrones in Caldera for its mineral export.
+The port was established in 1995.

 Administration

 As a commune, Caldera is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde (mayor) who is directly elected every four years.
 Since 2016 mayor is Brunilda González (PPD).

 Within the electoral divisions of Chile, Caldera is represented in the Chamber of Deputies by Mr. Alberto Robles (PRSD) and Mrs. Yasna Provoste (DC) as part of the 6th electoral district, (together with Tierra Amarilla, Vallenar, Freirina, Huasco and Alto del Carmen).
 The commune is represented in the Senate by Isabel Allende Bussi (PS) and Baldo Prokurica Prokurica (RN) as part of the 3rd senatorial constituency (Atacama Region).